-Item No. Technical or Management Option Phase Timeframes Responsible Party Monitoring Party (Frequency) Target Performance Indicators (Monitoring Tool) Vessels must have an onboard sewage treatment plant providing primary settling, chlorination and dechlorination before discharge of treated effluent.
+Item No. Technical or Management Option Phase Timeframes Responsible Party Monitoring Party (Frequency) Target Performance Indicators (Monitoring Tool) Equipment for the control of oil discharge from machinery space bilges and oil fuel tanks, e.g. oil separating/filtering equipment and oil content meter.
+Oil in water concentration must be less than 15 ppm prior to discharge overboard.
+Oil residue holding tanks.
+Oil discharge monitoring and control system. c Sewage and grey water discharges from vessels are regulated by MARPOL 73/78 Annex IV, which specifies the following: Vessels must have a valid International Sewage Pollution Prevention Certificate.
+Vessels must have an onboard sewage treatment plant providing primary settling, chlorination and dechlorination before discharge of treated effluent.
 The discharge depth is variable, depending upon the draught of the seismic vessel / support vessel at the time, but will be in accordance with MARPOL 73/78 Annex IV.
 Discharge of sewage beyond 12 nm requires no treatment.
 However, sewage effluent must not produce visible floating solids in, nor cause the discolouration of, the surrounding water.
 Sewage must be comminuted and disinfected for discharges between 3 nautical miles (± 6 km) and 12 nautical miles (± 22 km) from the coast.
 This will require an onboard sewage treatment plant or a sewage comminuting and disinfecting system.
-Disposal of sewage originating from holding tanks must be discharged at a moderate rate while the ship is proceeding on route at a speed not less than D 4 knots. • Sewage will be treated using a marine sanitation device to produce an effluent with: A biological oxygen demand (BOD) of <25 mg/l (if the treatment plant was installed after 1/1/2010) or <50 mg/l (if installed before this date).
+Disposal of sewage originating from holding tanks must be discharged at a moderate rate while the ship is proceeding on route at a speed not less than 4 knots.
+Operation During Operation Contractor ECO (ongoing) Proper waste management in line with the required EMPr and regulations.
+Recording of waste types and quantities (waste register and records) D Sewage will be treated using a marine sanitation device to produce an effluent with: A biological oxygen demand (BOD) of <25 mg/l (if the treatment plant was installed after 1/1/2010) or <50 mg/l (if installed before this date).
 Minimal residual chlorine concentration of 1.0 mg/l.
 No visible floating solids or oil and grease.
 Operation During Operation Contractor ECO ECO (ongoing) Proper waste management in line with the required EMPr and regulations.
-Recording of waste types and quantities (waste register and records) E The project will also comply with industry best practices with regard to waste management, including the compilation of a wate management plan that includes the following: Waste management will follow key principles: Avoidance of Waste Generation, adopting the Waste Management Hierarchy (reduce, reuse, recycle, recover, residue disposal), and use of Best Available Technology (BAT).
-An inventory will be established of all the potential waste generated, clarifying its classification (hazardous, non-hazardous or inert) and quantity, as well as identifying the adequate treatment and disposal methods.
+Recording of waste types and quantities (waste register and records) E The project will also comply with industry best practices with regard to waste management, including: Waste management will follow key principles: Avoidance of Waste Generation, adopting the Waste Management Hierarchy (reduce, reuse, recycle, recover, residue disposal), and use of Best Available Technology (BAT).
 Operation During Operation Contractor ECO ECO (ongoing) Proper waste management in line with the required EMPr and regulations.
 Recording of waste types and quantities (waste register and records)